pymmcore-plus/pymmcore-plus/docs/guides/mda_engine.md

 Just like [micro-manager's acquisition engine](https://micro-manager.org/Hardware-based_Synchronization_in_Micro-Manager), the default acquisition engine in `pymmcore-plus` can opportunistically use hardware triggering whenever possible.
-For now, this behavior is off by default (in order to avoid unexpected behavior), but you can enable it by setting `CMMCorePlus.mda.engine.use_hardware_sequencing = True`:
+This behavior is on by default, but you can disable it by setting `CMMCorePlus.mda.engine.use_hardware_sequencing = False`, which may be useful for various debugging or testing purposes:

 ```python
 from pymmcore_plus import CMMCorePlus